-In our experimental results we consider view selection for star-schema queries.
-To design aggregate views for star-schema queries, we use a data structure, view lattice, that was introduced in [21].
-A view lattice is a representation of the search space of views for the workload, where nodes represent views and directed edges between the views denote which view can be evaluated using another view.
-For any view we choose to materialize from the view lattice, if the view is usable in evaluating some input query, then the answer to the view is the only relation needed in the evaluation.
-That is, our view-selection procedures determine joinless rewritings of queries.
-In addition to joinless rewritings, we plan to consider rewritings that are computed via joins of aggregate views with other relations [1, 14]; [2] describes our initial results in that direction.
+We consider view selection for star-schema queries.
+To design aggregate views for star-schema queries, we use a data structure, view lattice, that was introduced in [20].
+A view lattice is a representation of the search space of views for a problem input, where nodes represent views and directed edges between the nodes denote which view can be evaluated using another view.
+For any view we choose to materialize, if the view is usable in evaluating an input query, then the answer to the view is the only relation needed in the evaluation.
+That is, our view-selection procedures determine joinless rewritings of queries (see [1, 13] for work on rewritings computed via joins of aggregate views with other relations).

 To define an instance of the problem and to construct input data for our IP formalism, we first select a query workload, that is, frequent and important queries whose evaluation costs we want to reduce by materializing views.
-We then use the approach of [21] to construct a view lattice, by associating each workload query with a node in the lattice.
-More specifically, we construct from the query workload a set of grouping and aggregated attributes of interest-these are all the attributes mentioned in the queries, except the attributes in the join conditions.
-We then use the attributes to construct a view lattice as described in [21].
-For instance, suppose queries Q1 and Q2 in Example 1 are our workload queries.
-We then use attributes mentioned in Q1 and Q2 to construct two sets of attributes of interest-grouping and aggregated attributes.
-Attributes CID, Year, Month, and State are our grouping attributes in Example 1, and attribute QtySold is the aggregated attribute.
+We then use the approach of [20] to construct a view lattice, by associating each workload query with a node in the lattice.